 I have faith in you and know that if you can keep these 5 tips fresh in your mind when teaching your parents new technology I know it will go well for all of you.

-Of course if you want your parents to be able to call on others for help when you’re not around then Sign them up for our membership here at Social Media 4 Beginners where they can take all the course and have instant access to Melissa and I inside our exclusive Facebook Group created just for our members.
+Of course, if you want your parents to be able to call on others for help when you’re not around then send them over to our Private Facebook Group where I answer all their questions.
 They’ll be able to ask all sorts of questions and we’ll help them along the way.

 If you have any other suggestions or want to share a story about training your tech-savvy parent we’d love to hear from you in the comments below.